mbroecheler/covid19-contact-tracing/contacttracer/README.md

-# COVID19 Contact Tracing
+# contacttracer

-How to start the COVID19 Contact Tracing application
+How to start the contacttracer application
 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/contact-tracing-0.1-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/contacttracer-0.1-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 Health Check